DeNA/Anjin/README.md

 ## Built-in Logger

 The following Logger types are provided.
-These can be used as they are, or project-specific Loggers can be implemented and used.
+These can be used as they are, or game-title-specific custom Loggers can be implemented and used.

 ### Composite Logger